gradle/gradle/samples/README.md

 In IDEA, go to `File->Open...` and navigate to `$REPO_ROOT/samples/hello-world`.

-When prompted, choose to "Use local Gradle wrapper".
+When prompted, choose "Use default Gradle wrapper".

 The project should import without errors.